An Accurate Comprehensive Approach to Substructure: IV. Dynamical Friction: DF on Individual Subhaloes

-In Appendix \ref{App1} we calculate the relative increments $\Delta E/E$ and $\Delta L/$, positive and negative, respectively, as functions of the initial apocentric radius $r$ and (tangential) velocity $v$ or, equivalently, the parameter $k\equiv v^2/GM(r)/r$, where $\sqrt{GM(r)/r}$ is the circular velocity ($k\le 1$).
+In Appendix \ref{App1} we calculate the relative increments $\Delta E/E$ and $\Delta L/L$, positive and negative, respectively, as functions of the initial apocentric radius $r$ and (tangential) velocity $v$ or, equivalently, as functions of $r$ and $k\equiv v^2/[GM(r)/r]$, where $GM(r)/r$ is the squared circular velocity at $r$ (hence, $k\le 1$, with $k=1$ standing for circular orbits).
+In terms of $r$ and $k$, the initial orbital energy and angular momentum take the form $E=\clM[kGM(r)/(2r)+\Phi(r)]$, where $\Phi(r)$ is the gravitational potential of the halo, and $L=\clM r [k GM(r)/r]^{1/2}$.
 The calculation is achieved in two different ways: 1) a first one accurate to leading order in the effects of DF, in which the integrals in equations (\ref{Einvariant}) and (\ref{Linvariant}) are carried out over the well-known orbits {\it without DF}, i.e. with no need to solve the equation of motion of subhaloes with DF, and 2) a second less accurate though fully analytic one involving no integral at all.

 Both versions of $\Delta E/E$ and $\Delta L/L$ are compared in Figure \ref{f0} to the exact values of these quantities found by numerical integration over the real subhalo orbit with DF.
 The solid lines giving the exact $\Delta E/E$ and $\Delta L/L$ values are truncated at $r\la 0.1$.
-At smaller $r$, subhaloes spiral down to the halo centre without reaching any new apocentre, so the definition of the orbital period $T$ as the time between two consecutive apocentres becomes meaningless.
-(The same situation is found for $k$ close to unity; in Figure \ref{f0} that happens at $k>0.9$.)
+At smaller $r$, subhaloes spiral inwards without reaching any new apocentre (and pericentre), so the definition of the orbital period $T$ as the time between two consecutive apocentres becomes meaningless.
+(The same situation is found for $k$ close to unity, i.e. quasi-circular orbits; in Figure \ref{f0} that happens at $k>0.9$.)
 Defining $T$ at those radii as the time spent until the subhalo reaches the halo centre is not a solution because this would yield a large discontinuity in those lines.
 The best solution is to define the orbital period at those radii ($k$ values) by continuity with the values found at larger $r$ for the same $k$ (at smaller $k$ for the same $r$).
 This is what we have done for approximate $\Delta E/E$ and $|\Delta L/L|$ values (dashed lines).
 Had we adopted the same definition for the exact $\Delta E/E$ and $|\Delta L/L|$ values, the comparison of the dashed lines to the solid ones at small $r$ (large $k$) would be similarly good.
 In what follows we use such an extended orbital period.

 The changes in one orbit of the apocentric radius $r$ with (tangential) velocity $v$ to the final ones, $r\ff$ and $v\ff$, can be calculated to first order in $\Delta E/E$ and $\Delta L/L$, writing the particle velocity at apocentre in terms of the radius and the angular momentum and Taylor expanding to first order the potential at the final radius $\Phi(r\ff)$ around the initial one $r$.
 This leads to a cubic equation for the ratio $Q\ff\equiv r\ff/r$, whose result is \beq Q\ff\!=\!1+\frac{k}{1-k}\!\left[\frac{S(k,r)}{2}\frac{\Delta E}{E}(k,r,\clM)-\frac{\Delta L}{L}(k,r,\clM)\right]\!, \eeq with $S(k,r)\equiv 1+2r\Phi(r)/[kGM(r)]=1-2/k \ln [1+c(r)]/f[c(r)]<0$, leading to \beqa \frac{r\ff}{r}=Q\ff(k,r,\clM)\,~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ \\ \frac{v\ff}{v}=\frac{1+\frac{\Delta L}{L}(k,r,\clM)}{Q\ff(k,r,\clM)}.\!~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ \eeqa